Outreach Vehicle Fundraiser

-Operational Cost: In addition to being far more environmentally friendly (and therefore supporting our mission statement), electric vehicles are far less expensive to fuel and maintain than traditional vehicles.
+Operational Cost: In addition to being far more environmentally friendly than any other available choice (and therefore supporting our mission statement), electric vehicles (EVs) are far less expensive to fuel and maintain than traditional "legacy" vehicles.
 By using all-electric outreach vehicles fueled primarily by electricity generated by the ENP classroom's student-built solar array - they become almost entirely free to fuel and drive.
-ENP can then redirect the thousands of dollars per year - that would have been used for gas/oil/maintenance on a legacy vehicle such as the old Honda - into enhanced outreach programming offerings and service projects in the local and regional communities.
+ENP can then redirect the thousands of dollars per year - that would have been used for gas/oil/maintenance on a legacy vehicle such as the old Honda - into enhanced outreach programming offerings and volunteer service projects in the local and regional communities.

-STEM Education: One essential aspect of using an electric vehicle to tow the PoD will be that it will serve as an outstanding teaching tool when coupled with the PoD and its solar-powered microgrid.
-During outreach programs, the PoD's electric tow vehicle can be charged from the PoD's microgrid to demonstrate the practical value of renewable energy and electric vehicle technologies and how they may play a part in helping everyone become more energy independent by using domestically-produced renewable energy sources.
+STEM Education: An essential aspect of using an EV to tow the PoD is that it will serve as an outstanding teaching tool when coupled with the PoD and its solar-powered microgrid.
+During outreach programs, the PoD's all-electric tow vehicle may be charged from the PoD's solar microgrid to demonstrate the practical value of renewable energy and electric vehicle technologies, and how they may play a part in helping everyone become more energy-independent by using domestically-produced renewable energy sources.
 The pairing of the PoD with an all-electric tow vehicle will be yet another outstanding STEM teaching tool in ENP's environmental education tool belt.

-Environmental service projects we will support; environmental and wildlife conservation, study, rescue, and monitoring. environmental and historical cleanups and restoration initiatives. invasive species removal.
+Environmental service projects ENCAP will support; environmental and wildlife conservation, study, rescue, and monitoring.
+Environmental and historical cleanups and restoration initiatives.
+Invasive species removal.
 NOTE: Due to the inherent liability involved, this service will not include or allow any individuals or groups receiving volunteer assistance from the ENCAP program to drive or be a passenger in any of the ENP outreach/utility vehicles.

-This program will be possible because these electric vehicles are essentially giant rolling batteries/microgrids with integrated 120/240 volt AC and 5-12 volt DC electric power provisioning systems allowing them to be used as mobile power sources/generators providing mobile and/or emergency power to almost anywhere it is needed by simply plugging in an extension cord or USB device.
+The ENCAP program will be possible due to the fact that electric vehicles are essentially giant rolling batteries/microgrids with integrated 120/240 volt AC and 5-12 volt DC/USB electric power provisioning systems.
+This allows them to be used as mobile power sources/generators providing mobile and/or emergency power to almost anywhere needed by simply plugging in an extension cord or USB-powered device.

 As our future electric utility vehicle and the existing SS NaSA PoD will and are fueled via locally-sourced, solar-generated electricity - they are both free to fuel and drive.
-Therefore, we will transfer these huge cost savings to the recipient and provide this service free of charge to those individuals and organizations in need within our community.
+Therefore, we will transfer these massive cost savings to the recipients of ENCAP by providing this service free of charge to those individuals and organizations in need within our community.

-To make the ENCAP program a reality we will partner with other local nonprofits and community service/aid organizations as well as environmental conservation organizations and agencies in order to connect with and bring this service to those in need.
+To make the ENCAP program a reality we will partner with other local nonprofits and community service/aid organizations as well as environmental conservation organizations, colleges, universities, and agencies in order to connect with and bring this service to those in need.

-Therefore, our biggest need for the future of our outreach programming, wildlife rescue, rehabilitation & conservation, renewable energy/EV education, and future community assistance program - is the acquisition of an all-electric truck-type outreach vehicle with greater towing and hauling capabilities, better all-weather/all-terrain surface driving capabilities, electric power provisioning capabilities, and a far lower operating cost than the PoD's current tow vehicle.
+Therefore, our most immediate pressing need for the future of our outreach programming, wildlife rescue, rehabilitation & conservation, renewable energy/EV education, and future community assistance program, is the acquisition of an all-electric truck-type outreach vehicle with greater towing/hauling capabilities, better all-weather/all-terrain surface driving capabilities, electric power provisioning capabilities, and a far lower operating cost than the PoD's current tow vehicle.

 *Education animal habitats and materials such as cages/aquaria, as well as fencing, straw/hay, and gardening/construction materials such as mulch, manure, gravel, rocks, logs/lumber, pipes/conduit, fencing, farm animals, etc.

-You might be asking the question: "Why not just purchase a lower-priced, traditional internal combustion engine-powered, vehicle?"
+You might be asking: "Why not just purchase a lower-priced, traditional internal combustion engine-powered, vehicle?"